-Low-income targeting points given as follows [applicants must choose either threshold (a) or (b) below and may also choose (c)] if the requirements therein are met; projects located in all counties will be allowed to use the weight factor of 50 for selecting the 60 percent AMI threshold, a weight factor of 72.5 for selecting the 50 percent AMI threshold, and a weight factor of 92.5 for selecting the 40 percent AMI threshold.
-Because applications will be accepted throughout the calendar year, the current county median income at the time of the application will be used to determine eligibility for a weight factor adjustment.
+The Code mandates that to be eligible for Low Income Housing Tax Credits, a project must meet one of three minimum set-aside thresholds: (a) 20 percent at 50 percent AMI, (b) 40 percent at 60 percent AMI, (c) Income Averaging (IA) low-income targeting points given as follows [Applicants must choose either threshold (a), (b), or (c) below and may also choose (d) for bonus points] if the requirements therein are met; projects located in all counties will be allowed to use the weight factor of 50 for selecting the 60 percent AMI threshold, a weight factor of 72.5 for selecting the 50 percent AMI threshold, and a weight factor of 92.5 for selecting the 40 percent AMI threshold.
+Because Applications will be accepted throughout the calendar year, the current county median income at the time of the Application will be used to determine eligibility for a weight factor adjustment.
 The median income amount will be updated when new AMI levels are published by HUD.